 This is the most frequently asked question by beginners.
 Since they are new in this field, they have much to learn about socket wrench vs ratchet.
 Sometimes users get messed up understanding between the socket wrench and ratchet wrench.
-Many of us think socket wrench and ratchet are completely different and are alternatives to one another.
+Many of us think socket wrenches and ratchet are completely different and are alternatives to one another.
 But, truth be told, those two tools can work as complementary tools to each other.
-You just need to know when and where to use the tools to get effective results for your works.
+You just need to know when and where to use the tools to get effective results for your work.

 Yes, the building structure is different than one another but they serve the same purpose.
 What is the purpose then?
 Well, they are used to fasten or unfasten nuts and bolts.
 So if you take the point on their building mechanism, yes they are a bit different but it is true that they work for the same purposes.

 Anyways, let’s talk about a real-life scenario.
 Suppose, you are working in a factory on an engine of a huge machine.
 You know the machine is built with many different sizes of nuts and bolts.
 In that case, to unfasten the fasteners sometimes you require a ratchet and sometimes a socket wrench as well.
 So, if you know much about ratchet vs socket wrench properly, you can just pick the right one.
 The common scenario is you are changing the wrenches frequently.

 But what if you would know the best ways to use the right tool effectively without changing between them frequently, you certainly can save a lot of time.
 We all know, dealing with the nuts and bolts can truly be time-consuming but once you know and have the true skills, this doesn’t have to.
 So, acquiring proper knowledge and skills with a lot of practice can help you decide which one is the perfect tool to tighten or loosen nuts or bolts.
 This is why learning well ratchet vs socket wrench would be the best way to find out the best output you need.